hayeah/sike-react-course/create-project/index.md

 Before we start working on the project, we should add some CSS to solve common cross-browser problems:

 + Use [PostCSS](https://github.com/postcss/postcss) to add features to standard CSS.
-+ Use [autoprefixer](https://github.com/postcss/autoprefixer) to add vendor prefixes automatically.
++ Use [autoprefixer](https://github.com/postcss/autoprefixer) to automatically add vendor prefixes to properties.
-+ Include [normalizer.css](http://necolas.github.io/normalize.css) to fix browser inconsistencies.
++ Include [normalizer.css](http://necolas.github.io/normalize.css) to minimize browser inconsistencies.

 Furthermore, to make CSS layout easier, we'll adopt the ReactNative's flexbox settings: